djherron/NeSy4VRD/extensibility/README_UsingSharedCustomisationProjects.md

 imname; 4929276486_ca06aedbb9_b.jpg
 rvrxxx; 4; ('person', 'wear', 'jacket');
 ```
 Suppose an AI researcher has acquired two shared projects, $X$ and $Y$, and first **composes** project $X$.
 Suppose that project $X$ contains the sample annotation customisation instruction just given.
 In memory, the visual relationships for an image are maintained in a Python `List`, so once the visual relationship at `vr_index` 4 is removed, the positions of all subsequent visual relationships in that list change --- they are decremented by 1.
 So if project $Y$ contains an annotation customisation instruction for this image (either a `cvr...` instruction, or and `rvrxxx` instruction) that references a `vr_index` greater than 3, it is most likely that a mismatch will be detected between the `vr_description` specified in that instruction and the actual, in memory, visual relationship that exists at that specified `vr_index`.
-Hence, in terms of **relative risk**, it is the *remove visual relationship*, or `rvrxxx`, instruction whose use is most likely to lead to **incompatibilities** arising between shared NeSy4VRD annotation customisation/enhancement projects during project **composition**.
+Thus, in terms of **relative risk of incompatibilities arising** between shared NeSy4VRD projects during **composition** exercises, the *remove visual relationship*, or `rvrxxx`, instruction ranks fairly high.

 ### The `avrxxx` instruction type and incompatibility risk